datanav/docs/training/030_dtl/030_Novice.rst

 #. *What is ``["apply"]`` categorized as?*

-#. *Name the two ways in which "Merge as a function" can be used?*
+#. *Name the two ways in which "Merge as a function" can be used.*

 #. *What does ``["hops"]`` allow you to do?*

 #. *What are ``"_"`` properties categorized as?*

-#. *Name four type examples that exist in Sesam?*
+#. *Name four data types supported by Sesam.*

 #. *Create a pipe upstream from a global pipe, a global pipe and downstream from a global pipe.*